Samuel Mason: Early life

-Mason was born in Norfolk, Virginia, and raised in what is now Charles Town, West Virginia, formerly a part of Virginia.
-According to Lyman Draper, in the 1750s Mason got his earliest start in crime as a teenager, by stealing the horses of Colonel John L. Hite, in Frederick County, Virginia, being wounded and caught by his pursuers.
+According to Lyman Draper, in the 1750s Mason got his earliest start in crime as a teenager by stealing the horses of Colonel John L. Hite, in Frederick County, Virginia, being wounded and caught by his pursuers.
 He moved from Charles Town to what is now Ohio County, West Virginia, also at that time a part of Virginia, in 1773.